-Stocks drift in early trading as traders watch trade talks
+Stock indexes veer lower as US-China trade talks resume

 - Ste.
 Michelle CEO Ted Baseler retiring after 34 years with Woodinville winery | The Grapevine

+UNAPPETIZING TURN: Hormel Foods fell 3.2 percent to $37.26 after the Spam maker cut its sales outlook, partly because of uncertain trade conditions.
+Other packaged foods companies also declined.
+J.M.
+Smucker lost 0.9 percent to $104.48.
+Campbell Soup slid 1.3 percent to $40.66.

+TECH BOOST: Technology companies notched some of the biggest gains.
+Synopsys was among the sector’s big gainers, climbing 6.4 percent to $100.74 after the maker of software used to test and develop chips topped Wall Street expectations in the third quarter.

-COOKING GOOD: Williams-Sonoma jumped 10.2 percent to $68.97 after the retailer reported quarterly results that topped Wall Street’s forecasts.
+COOKING GOOD: Williams-Sonoma jumped 12.5 percent to $70.46 after the home furnishings and cookware company reported quarterly results that topped Wall Street’s forecasts.

-ENERGY: Benchmark U.S. crude fell 0.6 percent to $67.44 per barrel in New York.
-Brent crude, used to price international oils, declined 0.6 percent to $74.32 per barrel in London.
+ENERGY: Benchmark U.S. crude was little changed at $67.85 per barrel in New York.
+Brent crude, used to price international oils, also was flat at $74.80 per barrel in London.

 BOND YIELDS: Bond prices were little changed.
 The yield on the 10-year Treasury held steady at 2.82 percent.

-MARKETS OVERSEAS: In Europe, Germany’s DAX was flat while the CAC 40 in France rose 0.1 percent.
-London’s FTSE 100 slipped 0.2 percent.
+MARKETS OVERSEAS: In Europe, Germany’s DAX dropped 0.1 percent while the CAC 40 in France rose 0.1 percent.
+London’s FTSE 100 was little changed.
 Earlier in Asia, Tokyo’s Nikkei 225 closed 0.2 percent higher, while Hong Kong’s Hang Seng lost 0.5 percent.
 Seoul’s Kospi gained 0.4 percent.